Troy High School (California): Student election rigged

-Asbestos
+Asbestos incident

 In one incident, five asbestos-containing bags were left near an intake for the ventilation system feeding the entire school.
 Numerous individuals at the school later reported respiratory symptoms, and over 80 faculty members at the school signed a petition to the district demanding full disclosure of the extent of exposure.
 School and district officials still deny the existence of asbestos in the building, and refuse to disclose the full extent of the exposure.

+Plane crash

+In April 2002, a plane crashed into the Troy High School football field.
+Three were injured.
+Pilot Dale Ploung's airplane engine shut off and led to a crash.
+His passenger, David Cymbor, suffered minor injuries.

 Oracle controversy

 In December 2004, Ann Long, at the time a Troy student and editor of the Oracle, the school newspaper, wrote an Oracle article that profiled several openly gay students at the school.
 The school administration initiated disciplinary action against the student, citing school and state education codes that prohibit asking students about their sexual orientation without parental notification.
 Long claimed she was forced to resign voluntarily or she would be fired from her position as student editor, even though the article had been approved by the newspaper's faculty advisor.
 Long was supported by the American Civil Liberties Union, as well as the National Center for Lesbian Rights, the Gay-Straight Alliance Network and the California Safe Schools Coalition.